0Nocturnal/luascrips/Low Level Fishing/README.md

 This script will try to fish in the nearest fishing spot and drop the fishes for power leveling.

 Current supported fishes:
-- Raw crayfish
+lvl 1.
+Raw crayfish
-- Fly Fishing
+lvl 20.
+Fly Fishing
  - Trout
  - Salmon